jauco/jester/HACKING.md

         .\dist\node.exe .\dist\jester.js

-2. Add a breakpoint in a unittest by inserting the string `breakpoint;` somewhere and save the file.
+2. Add a breakpoint in a unittest by inserting the string `debugger;` somewhere and save the file.
 3. Open a browser on http://localhost:8080
 4. Press the play button to start running the unittest